-starting...the costs incurred are yes...ten million more than two hundred thousand which makes the determinants can be calculated...yes...this is our basic formula...but it can also increase...son...when there are pests and water which are the biggest elements compared to buying fertilizer...this lho...son...what we all mean is to make the planting atmosphere a factor that must be prepared to increase costs or expenses...to be a guarantee until harvest.[dimulai...rangate sing wis metu pira[dikeluarkan sebesar] ya..sepuluh yutaan luwih rongatusan dadiake penentu sing wis dadi diitung...va...iki rumus acuan kita...namun nambah...mas...ketika iku maeng hama lan banyu dadiake unsur sing paling gede dibandingne karo metune pupuk...iki..lho mas...awake maksudne khabeh dadiake supaya suasana tandur dadi faktor kudu siap-siap tambah rangat utawa biaya yang kudu metu...dadi jaminan sampai panen.]
+Starting...the costs incurred are yes...ten million more than two hundred thousand which makes the determinants can be calculated...yes...this is our basic formula...but it can also increase...son...when there are pests and water which are the biggest elements compared to buying fertilizer...this lho...son...what we all mean is to make the planting atmosphere a factor that must be prepared to increase costs or expenses...to be a guarantee until harvest. [dimulai...rangate sing wis metu pira[dikeluarkan sebesar] ya..sepuluh yutaan luwih rongatusan dadiake penentu sing wis diitung...ya...iki dadi rumus acuan kita...namun iso ae nambah...mas...ketika iku maeng hama lan banyu dadiake unsur sing paling gede dibandingne karo metune pupuk...iki..lho mas...awake maksudne khabeh dadiake supaya suasana tandur dadi faktor kudu siap-siap tambah rangat utawa biaya yang kudu metu...dadi jaminan sampai panen.]

-Based on the statement above shows attention to the season to be taken into account by farmers.
-Seasonal concerns make the calculation of improved cash costs to provide materials used and reserves for harvest failures and possibly falling prices.
+Based on the statement, attention to the season should be taken into account by farmers.
+Seasonal concerns calculate improved cash costs to provide materials used and reserves for harvest failures and possibly falling prices.
 This situation makes farmers very dependent on the growing season.
-The season determination based on the planting calendar calculation is testimony that farmers have their own seasonal records (Izzah et.al, 2018; Gustaman, 2020).
-Farmer season calculations are carried out based on farming experience with a "risk minimization" orientation or trying to minimize risk, namely the seasonal calendar records.
-This shows that farmers link the season in costs calculating must be incurred.
+The season determination based on the planting calendar calculation shows that farmers have seasonal records (Izzah et al., 2018; Gustaman, 2020).
+Farmer season calculations are also based on farming experience with a "risk minimization" orientation or trying to minimize risk, i.e., the seasonal calendar records.
+It indicates that farmers link the season to costs calculated that must be incurred.
 The relationship between costs and seasons becomes the overall cost of the planting process starting from the agricultural calendar.

 As referred to by Sindhunata (2011) and Wahyudi (2012), the 12 pranatamangsa seasons are grouped into four main seasons.
-The four main seasons are the third (katiga) or dry season (88 days) from June 21 to September 17, the labuh season or transition from dry to rainy (95 days) from October 13 to December 21.
-The dry (rendeng) or rainy season (94 or 95 days) from December 22 to March 25, and finally the mareng or transition from rainy to dry season (88 days) from March 26 to June 21.
+The four main seasons are the third or dry season (88 days) from June 21 to September 17 and the transition from dry to rainy (95 days) from October 13 to December 21.
+The dry or rainy season (94 or 95 days) is from December 22 to March 25, and the transition from rainy to dry season (88 days) is from March 26 to June 21.

-The season determination is the basis for calculating costs incurred individually, so that confidence in farmers' planting season calendars depends on the individual.
-The cost determination process as stated by Sukardi that:
+The season determination is the basis for calculating costs incurred individually, so confidence in farmers' planting season calendars depends on the individual.
+Regarding the cost determination process, Sukardi stated that:

-Whedy: Uncle...sorry again...why does the season affect the cost so much?[ngaputen maleh...kenapa musim sangat mempengaruhi ragat utawa biaya gih?]
+Whedy : Uncle...sorry again...why does the season affect the cost so much? [ngaputen maleh...kenapa musim sangat mempengaruhi ragat utawa biaya gih?]